As seen in:

 Client Database Administration

-Corporate event coordinator resume job description skills and requirements:
+Corporate event planner resume job description skills and requirements:

 - Degree in marketing, events planning, communications, or related field, or equivalent experience

 - Three years of events planning experience in a corporate environment

 - Proven project management, analytical, and problem solving abilities

 - Ability to manage all phases of multiple projects simultaneously and adjust to continuously changing responsibilities and priorities

 - Excellent verbal and written communication skills